johnnymast/mysql_websocket_chat/README.md

 Also if you enable the database make sure you have imported [database.sql](https://github.com/johnnymast/mysql_websocket_chat/blob/master/database.sql) into your database.

-# Step 4: Fire up the server
+# Step 4: Fire up the websocket server

-CD in to the chat directory and fire up the server.
+Change direction into the chat directory and fire up the server.

 ```bash
 $ cd chat